openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/reflect/reflect_package_api/reflect_package_classes.md

 >
 > - If the static member variable is modified by the `var` modifier, it can be modified.
 > - If the static member variable is modified by the `let` modifier, it cannot be modified.
-> - Any static member variable of any `struct` type cannot be modified.
-> - Any static member variable whose type is `struct` cannot be modified.

 Return value: